-For fiscal year 2014, the Compensation Committee set a base salary of \$4,842.62 per week for each Executive Committee member, reduced on a pro-rata basis for any member working less than a full time schedule.
-This change represented an approximate 3% increase in the base salary compared to fiscal year 2013, which was derived from management's assessment of the increase in the cost of living.
-The same percentage increase was applied to all non-executive, non-union team members when evaluating salary changes.
+For fiscal year 2015, the Compensation Committee maintained the base salary of \$4,842.62 per week for each Executive Committee member, reduced on a pro-rata basis for any member working less than a full time schedule.
+For fiscal year 2015, there was no base salary increase compared to fiscal year 2014.